 2: Which platform is your audience on:

-3: What kind of content will be of value to them:
+3: What kind of content do they value:

 4: Measure your marketing activities: